Section 54 of the Constitution Act, 1867: Relationship to Section 53

 Section 54 is related to section 53 of the Act, which requires that all tax or appropriation bills must be introduced in the House of Commons.
 The combined effect of these two sections is joint control over public finance, reconciling the principle of control by the elected Commons with the need for budgetary discipline by the executive.
 The combined control over the public finances contributed to the development of responsible government.

 Application to the provinces

-Section 54 only refers to the requirement for a recommendation by the governor general with respect to federal bills.
+The provision only refers to the requirement for a recommendation by the governor general with respect to federal bills.
 However, the requirement applies indirectly to the provinces, by means of section 90 of the act, which adapts the recommendation requirement to provincial bills.
 The provincial lieutenant governor is substituted for the governor general, acting on the advice of the provincial cabinet.

-Related provisions

-Section 53 of the act provides that all money bills must be introduced in the House of Commons.

-Section 90 of the act provides that section 54 also applies to the provincial legislatures.